Ambitious plans to create the Rea Valley Urban Quarter

 “These exciting plans will create a vibrant, mixed use neighbourhood with a network of green spaces and routes at its heart providing high quality environments for current and future residents along with ecological benefits.”

 Following the success of Birmingham Smithfield, the Rea Valley Urban Quarter will help complete the delivery of the largest area of transformation within the city centre.
-The city council has produced a Supplementary Planning Document (SPD) for the area which sets out plans for major improvements to the areas infrastructure alongside guidance for future development and investment.
+The city council has produced a Supplementary Planning Document (SPD) for the area.
+This sets out plans for major improvements to the areas infrastructure alongside guidance for future development and investment.

 A series of drop-in sessions will be held where the documents will be on display and officers will be available to answer questions.